moohwaan/moohwaan.github.io/README.md

 I like this quote from the song:

 >
-> "One day you'll leave this world behind, So live a life you will remember."
+> "He Said, One day you'll leave this world behind, So live a life you will remember."
 >